bohaohan/bohaohan.github.io/_posts/project/2017-11-30-TencentCaptcha.md

 description: This project is to recognize the Captcha of Tencent QQ zone.
 ---

-# This is the magic CNN.
+## This is the magic CNN.

 [Tencent-Captcha-Recognition][1] project is to recognize the Captcha of Tencent QQ zone using MobileNet.

-The Captcha contains four English characters likes:
+The Captcha contains four English characters:

 ![Captcha Sample](http://bohaohan.github.io/images/projects/cap_sample.png)